maitrix-org/llm-reasoners/README.md

         # the reward is a combination of intuition and goal satisfaction
         # in fast_reward, we skip the calculation of goal satisfaction and use a default value
         fast_reward = intuition * self.reward_alpha + self.goal_reward_default * (1 - self.reward_alpha)
-        # cache some details for the reward calculation later
+        # cache some information for the reward calculation later (will be passed to `reward` function)
         details = {'intuition': intuition}
         return fast_reward, details